Walter Jestram: International career

 On 12 December 1898, Jestram started for a German selection in a friendly match in Paris against The White Rovers, a club team that consisted mostly of English players, helping his side to a 7–0 win in front of 580 spectators, and the following day, they defeated a Paris XI 2–1.
 (Note: The Parisian newspapers refer to him by the pseudonym of "Walter".)
 This was the first-ever version of a Germany national selection, even though it was drawn almost exclusively from Berlin clubs, such as BFC Germania 1888, Berliner SV 1892, Viktoria Berlin, and Fortuna Berlin.

 On 29 October 1899, Jestram started for a Berlin XI in a friendly against a Vienna XI at the WAC-Platz, scoring the opening goal in the 15th minute in an eventual 2–0 win.
-In the following month, on 23 and 24 November, Jestram played in two unnoficial historical matches between selections from Germany and England; Germany was trashed on both occasions (2–13 and 2–10), with Jestram scoring one of the consolation goals in both matches.
+In the following month, on 23 and 24 November, Jestram played in two unofficial historical matches between selections from Germany and England; Germany was trashed on both occasions (2–13 and 2–10), with Jestram scoring one of the consolation goals in both matches.
 In the following day, Andrew Pitcairn-Knowles, the editor of the Berlin illustrated magazine Sport im Bild., wrote that "the heroes of the day were Jestram, Willer and Kralle".

 Two years later, on 21 September 1901, Jestram started in another match against England, which ended in a 12–0 loss.
 Six years later, on 5 March 1905, he played in another Berlin-Vienna match, this time at home, helping his side to a 3–1 win.